dagbjorn/microcoffeeoncloud/README.md

     https://EXTERNAL-IP:8443/coffee.html

-Run `kubectl get services gateway` to get the *EXTERNAL-IP* of the gateway service.
+Run `gcloud compute instances list` to get the *EXTERNAL-IP* of one of the cluster nodes.

 #### Clean-up of resources